-My trip to Europe was great; I was able to spend time with my parents, my fiancé and his family.
+My trip to Europe was great; I was able to spend time with my loved ones.
 The biggest downfall was that I didn't have alone time the whole trip.
 For me, alone time is KEY.
 I love seeing people and hanging out, but I'm the type of introvert that gets tired from being around others.
 During the trip, I was constantly going and was always in the company of others.
 Towards the end of the trip, I could feel my attention span dropping during conversations and my mind starting to wander.
 Not only did this negatively affect me, but it also affected the people that were with me.
 I'm sure I came off as uninterested and bored, even though that wasn't the case.

 Once returning home from my trip, I was beat.
 Obviously jet lag and travel contributed, but I believe that spending too much time around others was the biggest reason for my exhaustion.
 I just wanted a moment alone, free from having a conversation.
-Thankfully my fiancé knows me well enough to respect my antisocial introverted moments.
 To recoup, I spent the first few days spending time at home alone.

 If you're like me, this type of experience isn't fun.
 It also is something that is bound to happen, especially when traveling with others.
 How can we avoid having this exhaustion in the future?

 If I could turn back time (any Cher fans here?), I would've made a more conscious effort to block out moments alone.
-This is easier said than done, but at one point I took a nap while my fiancé and his family hung out.
-That nap gave me life, seriously!
+This is easier said than done, but at one point I took a nap while everyone else hung out.
+That nap gave me life!
 I spent the rest of the night chatting and having a good time while we had a BBQ.
 I'm sure I was more enjoyable to be around and I genuinely had a great time.

 Going forward I know that I need to put my mental wellness first, even if it means skipping time with others.